lakomyhonza/digital-eletronics-1/labs/06-counter/assignment.md

-# Lab 6: Bidirectional counter
+# Lab 6: Jan Lakomý

 1. Listing of VHDL code of the completed process `p_cnt_up_down`.
 Always use syntax highlighting, meaningful comments, and follow VHDL guidelines: